point97/p97-angular-components/README.md

 * **number** - This can either be a decimal or an integer PASSING TESTS
   `options`
-   * templateUrl (yeoman templates currently unavailable):
+   * templateUrl (web templates currently unavailable):
-      * ionic/number.html
+      * hybrid/number.html
   * min
   * max
   * required